 My dad was Ukrainian and Ukrainians are known for their amazing Easter egg artwork.
 And when I was a kid, we’d have neighborhood coloring parties, although we never made the works of art that grandma did.

 With Easter approaching, I started thinking about how “kid boats” could color eggs without a kit or even food coloring (which we rarely found while cruising).
 It seemed like a natural for The Boat Galley.

 A couple of weeks ago, I began researching “natural” coloring for Easter eggs, made from various foods.
 I found numerous sites that pretty much gave the same list of “dyes.”
 And as I began testing, I quickly came to the conclusion that most of the people who gave these lists had never tried them.

 Most just plain didn’t work.
 While they dyed my fingertips all sorts of wonderful colors, I ended up with lots of plain white eggs.
 Lesson: don’t trust sites without photos of their own work!

-Finally, after eating a lot of egg salad and potato salad made from all those hard-boiled eggs, I found several dyes that worked and could be made with items found on a typical boat, and perfected my technique.
+Finally, after eating a lot of egg salad and potato salad made with all those hard-boiled eggs, I found several dyes that worked and could be made with items found on a typical boat and perfected my technique.